Matatika/matatika-docs/content/getting-started/making-your-first-api-call.md

 You are now ready to make your first call the Matatika API!
 The tool you use to accomplish this is up to you, but we recommend [cURL](https://curl.haxx.se/docs/manual.html) or [Postman](https://learning.postman.com/docs/postman/launching-postman/introduction/).

-In this example, we will be querying the Matatika API's `workspaces` endpoint to list the workspaces our profile is a member of.
+In this example, we will be querying the Matatika API `workspaces` endpoint to list the workspaces our profile is a member of.
 In the response of this request, details of the workspace created earlier in this guide should be found.

 ## cURL
 cURL is installed by default on Windows 10, macOS and some Linux distributions (your milage may vary).
 Open command-prompt or terminal and run the following command, making sure to substitute `$ACCESS_TOKEN` or `%ACCESS_TOKEN%` with the Bearer token obtained earlier: